harshrider/PNG-to-SVG/Readme.txt

 Turns out the sobel opperator and rust itself is a verry fast language, Although with biggerfiles, the grea scale alpha function can take time doing each pixel individualy
+Most of this code was run and tested on WSL and vim localy, and did not constantly commit during the process.